Differential privacy representation geometry for medical image analysis: Results

 \subsubsection{Cross-dataset generalization and correlation structure.}

 We next examine whether the DP-RGMI signature extends beyond PadChest.
-The full protocol is repeated on CheXpert \cite{irvin2019chexpert} (total of 157,676 frontal images) and ChestX-ray14 \cite{wang2017chestx} (total of 112,120 frontal images) datasets under identical data partitioning strategy ($15-20\%$ patient-stratified held-out test sets), $\delta$, privacy budgets, initializations, training settings, and statistical estimation.
+The full protocol is repeated on CheXpert \cite{irvin2019chexpert} (total of 157,676 frontal images) and ChestX-ray14 \cite{wang2017chestx} (total of 112,120 frontal images) datasets under identical data partitioning strategy ($15-20\%$ patient-stratified held-out test sets), $\delta$, initialization regimes, training settings, and statistical estimation, with comparable privacy budgets.
 Datasets are evaluated as multi-label classification for the same 5 labels, with macro-averaged analysis.